MaurVargas/Text-editor/README.md

 # Text-editor
- This is a the text editor project for python programmers
+ This is a the text editor project for python programmers It is written to run with Python 3

  Note: this is my first project, it is not intended to be use.
 It is a project for learning purposes.
        The program is not really well organized and there's no documentation.